 Currently, students study the Edexcel AS/A2 programme and have to take three modules in each year; two Core modules and an applied module.
 The applied modules are studies in Mechanics, Statistics or Decision Mathematics.
 In the first year, all students will study Decision Mathematics.
 In the second year, students are generally able to choose Statistics or Mechanics for their applied module.
 Students will be taught by more than one teacher during the year.

-To ensure progress is made by all students, and that every pupil maximises their potential, students will be assessed formally to Edexcel standards every half term.
-We have systems of support in place for all students that consist of a series of additional workshops and assessment opportunities, full details of which are given in student booklets at the start of each course.
+To ensure progress is made by all students, and that every pupil maximises their potential, students will be assessed formally every half term.
+We have systems of support in place for all students that consist of weekly workshops and other additional resources, full details of which are given in student booklets at the start of each course.

 Many sixth formers also volunteer to support lessons across other key stages as part of their enrichment activities and even have the opportunity to mentor to students at key stage 4, providing a valuable extra resource.
 Not only does this consolidate and help their mathematical communication, but provides a variety of other skills essential for their futures.

-Students also take part in the National Cipher Challenge competition each year with staff providing support for these at lunchtimes and after school.
+Students can also take part in the National Cipher Challenge competition each year with staff providing support for these if needed.

 Over the last few years the department has managed to involve students in a variety of fundraising activities.
 These have included Mathematical Treasure hunts in support of the NSPCC Number Day and Sponsored Sums for Comic Relief which have in total raised over £15000 in the last five years.